Damp Proofing

 Damp Treatment

-Taking swift action to treat damp is essential to limit damage and reduce long-term impact.
-However, before any damp proofing work begins, it’s crucial to correctly identify the underlying issue.
+Taking swift action is essential to limit damage and reduce long-term impact, but the key to successful treatment lies in correctly identifying the underlying issue first.

-That said, we’re always honest in our approach.
-If the solution is simple and can be resolved by the property owner, we’ll advise you accordingly.
-We never recommend unnecessary treatments, just the right fix for your specific damp problem.
+We're always honest in our approach.
+If the solution is simple and can be resolved by the property owner, we'll advise you accordingly.
+We never recommend unnecessary treatments - just the right fix for your specific damp problem.

 Treating Rising Damp